Make-Europe/NFT-Marketplace-For-Circles/README.md

 ## Overview

-This project consists of two main components:
-1. A Solidity smart contract (`ringsNFT.sol`) for managing NFTs on Gnosis Chain
-2. A React frontend application for interacting with the contract
+This project combines the power of Circles UBI (Universal Basic Income) with NFT technology to create a unique marketplace where users can create, buy, and sell NFTs using CRC (Circles) tokens.
+The platform is built on the Gnosis Chain, providing fast and cost-effective transactions.

 ## Features